finos/community/.github/ISSUE_TEMPLATE/---new-modeling-effort-using-legend.md

 - [ ] Modeling effort leader
 - [ ] Meetings (existing/yes/no)
 - [ ] Meeting minutes, agenda, attendance tracking (existing/yes/no)
-- [ ] Continuous Integration (existing/yes/no)

-## Announcement (Modeling effort Lead)
+## Proposal (Modeling effort Lead)
-- [ ] Modeling effort Lead to send out announcement to community@finos.org
+- [ ] Modeling effort Lead to send out announcement to community@finos.org using this template:
+    Dear FINOS Community,

+    We would like to propose a new modeling effort to be hosted on the FINOS Legend shared instance.
+    Please review the proposal details at (TODO: add link to this GitHub issue proposal).

+    If you're interested in participating, please
+    - :+1: the GitHub issue proposal and drop a comment with your name, org and email
-- [ ] Encourage interested modelers to sign up for an account at finos.org/legend
+    - sign up for an account at finos.org/legend
-- [ ] Encourage interested modelers to sign up by commenting on this proposal issue with their name, org and email
+    - sign up to the legend@finos.org mailing list by sending an email to legend+subscribe@finos.org

+   Thanks a lot,

 ## Project setup
 - [ ] If applicable, create a new project for the modeling initiative on the Legend hosted instance
 - [ ] If applicable, set up recurring meetings
+- [ ] If applicable, set up mailing list